JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                                4 columns omitted
 ```

-## Taking a Subset of a Data Frame
+## Getting and Setting Data in a Data Frame

 ### Indexing Syntax